brandonkwong/nrsv-json/README.md

 yarn build --dist
 ```

-## Usage
+## Translation Usage

-The NRSV Bible translation follows the common translation gratis use policy:
+The NRSV Bible translation copyright information contains the following gratis use policy:

 >Up to 500 verses of the RSV or NRSV may be quoted in any form (written, visual, electronic or audio) without charge and without obtaining written permission ...
 >